iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.clevelandclinic___12.0.19.010_02/report.md

 > unable to transfer my chart to newer phone. can not access my chart from previous phone.<br> :date: __2019-03-22 13:21:20__

 > I had connection issues a couple minutes after the appointment started.
 I disconnected and tried to reconnect, but the app wouldn't let me do that.
 I ended up just doing the appointment over a phone call, much simpler and more reliable that way.
 It's also annoying that it makes you fill out payment info and other forms right when you're supposed to have your appointment, instead of letting you do that in advance.<br> :date: __2017-09-02 05:19:50__

-> I have yet to be able to contact anyone on this app and there is no phone number to get help with this app<br> :date: __2016-03-14 15:21:44__